real horrorshow

 *I know.

-** Good enough, schmood enough; what I really mean is if you like their writing enough.
+* Good enough, schmood enough; what I really mean is if you like their writing enough.
 The world has always been full of good writers whose work leaves me cold

 a scholarly approach to comics

-All this may have started, as I now realise that lots of things seem to in my writing did, with Tolkien.
+All this may have started – as I now realise that lots of things in my writing did – with Tolkien.
 From the first time I read his books myself, I loved that whatever part of Middle-Earth and its people you were interested in, there was always more to find out.
-Appendices, maps, whole books like The Silmarillion which extended the enjoyment and deepened the immersion in Tolkien’s imaginary world.
+Appendices, maps, whole books like The Silmarillion extended the enjoyment and deepened the immersion in Tolkien’s imaginary world.
 And they were central to that world – for Tolkien, mapping Middle-Earth was less making stuff up than it was a detailed exploration of something he had already at least half imagined.
 Maybe because I always wanted to be a writer myself – and here I am, writing – whenever I’ve really connected with a book, I’ve always wanted to know more.
 I’ve always been curious about the writer, the background, the process.
 I’ve mentioned Tintin lots of times in the past too and my favourite Tintin books were, inevitably, the expanded editions which included Herge’s sketches and ideas, the pictures and objects and texts that inspired him.
-I first got one of those Tintin books when I was 9 or so, but as recently as the last few years I bought an in many ways similar expanded edition of one of my favourite books as an adult, JG Ballard’s Crash.
-It mirrors the Tintins pretty closely; explanatory essays, sketches, notes, ephemera, all kinds of related material.
-Now just imagine how amazing a graphic novel of Crash in the Belgian ligne claire style would be.*

 a scholarly approach to cautionary 1970s semi-pornography/horror: the expanded Crash

 A good introduction or foreword is (I think) important for a collection of poems or a historical text of whatever kind.
 Background and context and, to a lesser extent, analysis expand the understanding and enjoyment of those kinds of things.
 An introduction for a modern novel though is a slightly different thing and different also from explanatory notes, appendices and footnotes and it’s probably not by chance that they mainly appear in translations or reprints of books that already enjoyed some kind of zeitgeisty success.
-When I first read Anne Barton’s introduction to Hamlet, I already knew what Hamlet was about, more or less.
-And while I don’t think “spoilers” are too much of an issue with fiction (except for whodunnits, which I have so far not managed to enjoy), do you really want to be told what to think of a book before you read it?
-But a really good introduction will never tell you that.
-If in doubt, read them afterwards!

 Some authors, and many readers, see all of these extraneous things as excess baggage, surplus to requirements, which obviously they really are, and that’s fair enough.
-If the main text of a novel, a play or whatever, can’t stand on its own then no amount of post-production scaffolding will make it satisfactory.* And presumably, many readers pass their entire lives without finding out or caring why the author wrote what they wrote, or what a book’s place in the pantheon of literature (or just “books”) is.
-Even as unassailably best-selling an author as Stephen King tends to be a little apologetic about the author’s notes that end so many of his books, despite the fact that nobody who doesn’t read them will ever know that he’s apologetic.
+If the main text of a novel, a play or whatever, can’t stand on its own then no amount of post-production scaffolding will make it satisfactory.* And presumably, many readers pass their entire lives without finding out or caring why the author wrote what they wrote, or what a book’s place in the pantheon of literature is.
+Even as unassailably best-selling an author as Stephen King tends to be a little apologetic about the author’s notes that end so many of his books, despite the fact that nobody who doesn’t read them will ever know that he’s apologetic about them.
 Still; I for one would like to assure his publisher that should they ever decide to put together all of those notes, introductions and prefaces in book form, I’ll buy it.
 But would Stephen King be tempted to write an introduction for it?

 * though of course it could still be interesting, like Kafka’s Amerika, Jane Austen’s Sanditon or Tolkien and Hergé (them again) with Unfinished Tales or Tintin and Alph-Art